Prevailing thermally-pulsing-asymptotic-giant branch stars in the near-infrared rest-frame spectra of distant quiescent galaxies: towards robust galaxy ages and masses: Spectral Corrections and Fits

-Before performing the spectral fitting, we have accounted for the relevant sources of spectral broadening, including the JWST/PRISM instrumental resolution, the intrinsic velocity dispersion of early-type galaxies, and differences in template resolution arising from spectral sampling.
-The effective spectral resolution may also depend on source size, but the predominantly compact light profiles of our QGs minimize this effect.
+Before performing the spectral fitting, we accounted for the relevant sources of spectral broadening, including the JWST/PRISM instrumental resolution, the intrinsic velocity dispersion of early-type galaxies, and differences in template resolution arising from spectral sampling.
+The effective spectral resolution may also depend on the source size, but the predominantly compact light profiles of our QGs minimize this effect.
 For the JWST/PRISM resolution, \cite{de_Graaff+24} reported that the in-flight spectral resolution is higher than the pre-launch estimate by a factor of $\sim$1.5-2.0.
 This is consistent with \cite{Lu+25}, who measured an increase of $\sim$1.4 for two QGs (MPT-IDs=D36123 and 8595) observed with PRISM.
-We therefore adopt a conservative multiplicative factor of $\times$1.4 to improve the PRISM resolution.
-An illustrative QG example with ID=9322 from GO-5019 is shown by the dashed red line in the middle panel of Figure~\ref{ext_figC:res_ex}.
-For the latter two components -- the intrinsic galaxy velocity dispersion and the template spectral resolution -- we follow the methodology described in \cite{Lu+25} to account for their combined effects (see Appendix~\ref{AppendixC} for details).
-As an example, the final effective resolutions adopted in the spectral fitting of QG ID=9322 are shown in different colors in the right panel of Figure~\ref{ext_figC:res_ex}, corresponding to the different SPS models.
+We therefore adopt a conservative multiplicative factor of $\times$1.4 to improve the PRISM resolution { (see Figure~\ref{ext_figC:res_ex})}.
+We account for the combined effect of intrinsic galaxy velocity dispersion and template spectral resolution, as in \cite{Lu+25} (see Appendix~\ref{AppendixC}).

-For each QG spectrum, we then perform spectral fitting using three SPS sets of models as in \cite{Lu+25}, namely, M13, BC03, and C09.
+For each QG spectrum, we then perform spectral fitting using M13, BC03, and C09 models.
 These models differ primarily in their treatment of TP-AGB stars, leading to systematic variations in the predicted NIR continuum shape and absorption features.
-After accounting for the relevant spectral resolution effects described above, we fit each target with the three models by employing the same custom IDL code as in \cite{Lu+25}.
-This code assumes delayed-$\tau$ SFHs and corrects for dust reddening to find model combinations that minimizes $\chi^2_{\rm R}$ (see Appendix~\ref{AppendixD} for a full description).
+Fits are performed with the same custom IDL code as in \cite{Lu+25}.
+This code assumes delayed-$\tau$ SFHs and corrects for dust reddening to find model combinations minimizing $\chi^2_{\rm R}$ (see Appendix~\ref{AppendixD} { and Table~\ref{ex_tabG:SSP_grid}}). { Several robustness tests, including alternative SPS models and dust attenuation prescription, and an independent spectral fitting code, are presented in Appendix~\ref{AppendixE}.}